-Tuscany is one of the most well-loved regions of Italy, brimming with Renaissance art and architecture, historical towns, rolling green hills and, of course, mind-blowing Tuscan wine.
-And so, if you’re planning a trip to Italy, make sure to visit the wine country of Tuscany.
+Tuscany is one of the most well-loved regions of Italy, brimming with Renaissance art and architecture, historical towns, rolling green hills, and, of course, mind-blowing Tuscan wine.
+Therefore if you’re planning a trip to Italy, make sure to visit the wine country of Tuscany.
 Even if it’s just a day trip from Florence, the effort is well worth it for any true wine-lover.

 San Gimignano, or the “Town of Fine Towers”, has a medieval skyline you won’t want to miss.
 Located in the province of Siena, San Gimignano is filled with awe-inspiring Romanesque architecture and charming cobblestone streets.
 Explore San Gimignano’s the Piazza della Cisterna, or pay a visit to the Collegiate Church of Santa Maria Assunta.
 Home to breathtaking frescoes from the Sienese school, these works of art are influenced by the Byzantine traditions of Duccio and by the Proto-Renaissance painter Giotto.

 After exploring the town, head to a local bar to enjoy a glass of the town’s specialty wine: Vernaccia.
 This refreshing and fruity wine is the only DOCG white wine from the Tuscan region.
 What is DOCG designation?
-This title means that any Italian wine labeled DOCG is of the highest quality.
-Furthermore, DOCG classification requires that wine is made predominantly with Vernaccia grapes.
+This title means that any Italian wine labeled DOCG is subject to strict rules in how it is made.
+For example, the DOCG classification requires that this wine is made predominantly with Vernaccia grapes.

 Tuscan Wine in the Chianti Region